 Anterior hip replacement is a unique type of total hip replacement procedure.
 The distinguishing procedure feature is the approach—a small, anterior (front) incision rather than a larger lateral (side) one is made.
 This minimizes surgical trauma and post-procedure pain and allows patients to recover in a shorter time frame.

-At Orthopaedic Institute of Central Jersey (OIO), our Joint Replacement experts have helped thousands of patients return to an active lifestyle using this innovative procedure.
+At Orthopaedic Institute of Central Jersey (OICJ), our Joint Replacement experts have helped thousands of patients return to an active lifestyle using this innovative procedure.

 After a board-certified anesthesiologist administers general anesthesia and pain medications, the procedure is performed as follows:

 - Incision and exposure.
 The patient is positioned, a small anterior incision is a made, muscles and soft tissues are retracted, the joint is exposed.

 - Bone removal.
 Damaged bone and cartilage are carefully removed and the hip bones are prepared for implants.

 - Trial implants.
 Trial implants are placed on the bones and the perfect size is determined.
 A physical examination is performed to make sure the hip moves perfectly.